Frank5547/Gatys_Style_Transfer_in_PyTorch/README.md

 A set of examples are included in the repository for reference (style_transferred_*.png)

-*IMPORTANT* If you run this from the command line make sure you close the intermediate images as they pop up or the program won't continue until you do (Theese images are displayed to show how the target image chnages style as total loss decrases)
+**IMPORTANT** If you run the script from the command line, make sure you close the intermediate images as they pop up.
+These images are only shown to display the style transfer progress.